mattapperson/patronus/README.md

 // This will test every endpoint on your server using every combo of
 // optional params you could think of.
 Multiplied by the number of param combos you
 // provided
+// The second set of tests will make sure every endpoint is tested using every combo
+// that joi would allow a user to enter.
+If not, it will assert an issue letting you
-describe('specification-driven tests', function () {
+// know what values are missing from your testValues describe('specification-driven tests', function () {
     var tests = Patronus.allTests(server);